Agoric/documentation/main/guides/orchestration/dapp-orchestration-basics/installation/index.md

 ## Troubleshooting Docker
 During setting up the environment, you may run into a few issues with docker.
 Here are two common setup requirements.

-### Disable Kubernetes
+### Enabling Kubernetes
 Inside of "settings", navigate to the "kubernetes" section.
-Here, you want to ensure that you deselect the "Enable Kubernetes" checkbox
+Here, you want to ensure that you select the "Enable Kubernetes" checkbox.
+You will have to restart docker to make these changes take effect.
+This is something to keep this in mind if you have any containers that are currently running.

 <img src="../../assets/docker-kube.png" width="100%" />

 ### Increasing resources allocated to docker